On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: Summary and Outlook

 \subsection{Outlook}

-Having a well-defined general-relativistic Dirac operator for hydrogenic ions with nuclei that are treated as point particles, {and having characterized its discrete spectrum (the essential spectrum had been identified earlier already, in \cite{BMB})}, the litmus test for the operator now is the question whether it has the \emph{correct} energy spectrum, in the sense that its eigenvalue differences reproduce the empirical values of the Hydrogen frequencies within an empirically dictated margin of error.
+Having a well-defined general-relativistic Dirac operator for hydrogenic ions with nuclei that are treated as point particles, {and having characterized its discrete spectrum (the essential spectrum had been identified earlier already, in \cite{BMB})}, the litmus test for the operator now is the question whether it has the \emph{correct} energy spectrum, in the sense that its eigenvalue differences reproduce the empirical values of the hydrogen frequencies within an empirically dictated margin of error.
 Since no empirical data exist for $Z>118$, the question is currently decidable only for when $Z\leq 118$.
-This question has not been addressed yet.

 We emphasize that this question is more difficult to answer than the analogous question for the special-relativistic Dirac operator with the anomalous magnetic moment of the electron taken into account, which implicitly \emph{assumes} that gravitational effects are negligible --- precisely the assumption that {one still has to vindicate rigorously}.
 Yet, suppose for the sake of the argument right now that gravity is negligible.
 In that case the convergence in the regime $Z\leq 137$ of the {spectrum of the} special-relativistic Dirac operator with $\mu_a$ term to {the spectrum of} the distinguished self-adjoint extension of the one without it, when $\mu_a\to 0$, as noted in \cite{KalfSchmidt} and \cite{Schmidt}, is a very helpful piece of information to have.
 It allows one to work with the explicitly computable spectrum of the distinguished self-adjoint extension of the special-relativistic Dirac operator without $\mu_a$ term, plus $\mu_a$-dependent error bounds, to answer the question. {By contrast, when not assuming that gravity is negligible, the analogous strategy does not work for general-relativistic problem with fixed $G>0$}, because one can not take the limit $|\mu_a|\searrow 0$, only the limit $|\mu_a|\searrow \mu_{\rm crit}^{}$, with $\mu_{\rm crit}^{}$ given in (\ref{eq:BMBmu}), but this does not simplify the task at hand.